Calling for Help

-- Individuals who are living independently or in a supported setting, who need to be able to easily access staff support or emergency services
+Individuals who are living independently (or in a supported setting) who need to be able to easily access staff support or emergency services

-- Individuals who may be at risk for falling or wandering
+Individuals who may be at risk for falling or wandering

-- Individuals who have chronic health concerns and may need medical assistance
+Individuals who have chronic health concerns and may need medical assistance

-- Individuals who desire to live independently and do not need 24/7 support, but want a safety net in case they need assistance
+Individuals who desire to live independently and do not need 24/7 support, but want a safety net in case they need assistance

-- Proactive caregiver responses to requests for assistance from individuals living independently
+Proactive caregiver responses to requests for assistance from individuals living independently

-- Appropriate and timely assistance, referring support requests to family members, staff, or other caregivers when emergency services are not needed
+Appropriate and timely assistance, referring support requests to family members, staff, or other caregivers when emergency services are not needed

-- Reducing unnecessary emergency services visits and hospitalizations
+Reducing unnecessary hospitalizations and emergency services visits

-- Personal Emergency Response System (PERS) (a wearable pendant/wrist alert and base unit for obtaining assistance from a caregiver or emergency services)
+Personal Emergency Response System (PERS) (a wearable pendant/wrist alert and base unit for obtaining assistance from a caregiver or emergency services)

-- When a panic or paging pendant is pressed, an alert (text, email, call, etc.) is sent to the customized responder list
+When a panic or paging pendant is pressed, an alert (text, email, call, etc.) is sent to the customized responder list

-- Alerts can also be generated when the panic/paging pendant is pressed within specific time frames, or on selected days of the week, or when it is not pressed within certain time frames.
+When the panic/paging pendant is pressed within specific time frames, or on selected days of the week, or when it is not pressed within certain time frames.

 A 92-year-old Navy WWII vet, grandfather of five, and great-grandfather of eight, Johnny has a strong drive to serve his community and stay connected with his family.
 After playing tennis or walking a few miles each morning, he volunteers weekly at a local charity.
 When he is in range of his home, he utilizes a SimplyHome Personal Emergency Response System (PERS) to call for help if he needs it.